jschwa95/jschwa95.github.io/_interviews/juul.md

 ---

 <h4 style="color: black"> <i>...in which alt music memelord Juulsexual sits down with Vom for an exclusive chat</i></h4>
-<p> If you are an active instagram user who has attended at least, say, a few basement shows in the last year, there is a very high chance you’ve seen a meme from the account <a href="https://www.instagram.com/juulsexual/">@juulsexual</a>.
+<p> If you are an active instagram user who has attended at least, say, a few basement shows in the last year, there is a very high chance you’ve seen a meme from the account <a style="color: yellow" href="https://www.instagram.com/juulsexual/">@juulsexual</a>.
 Since the page’s inception in 2018, it has become a mecca of alternative music commentary and humor, peaking at over 20,000 followers.
-The page began as @babysnotallright, cleverly referencing the popular Williamsburg music venue Baby’s All Right, eventually changing its name to @Juulsexual.
-The page has earned the attention of revered indie labels, including <a href="http://www.dbldblwhmmy.com/">Double Double Whammy</a>, <a href="https://www.explodinginsoundrecords.com/">Exploding in Sound</a> and <a href="https://www.polyvinylrecords.com/">Polyvinyl</a>, who will sometimes comment on the posts and reshare content. </p>
+The page began as @babysnotallright, cleverly referencing the popular Williamsburg music venue <a style="color: yellow" href="http://babysallright.com/"> Baby’s All Right</a>, eventually changing its name to @Juulsexual.
+The page has earned the attention of revered indie labels, including <a style="color: yellow" href="http://www.dbldblwhmmy.com/">Double Double Whammy</a>, <a style="color: yellow" href="https://www.explodinginsoundrecords.com/">Exploding in Sound</a> and <a style="color: yellow" href="https://www.polyvinylrecords.com/">Polyvinyl</a>, who will sometimes comment on the posts and reshare content. </p>
 <img src="../assets/juul.jpg" align="left" height="300px" width="300px" class="pic">
 <p> The content often humorously pulls the rug out from under the sometimes-problematic scene of which it parodies, causing followers to face uncomfortable truths about the DIY bubble, such as: musicians are not ideal daters, label rosters are often not diverse enough, and the hit--“you won’t find love at the gig.”</p>
 <p> A cult-of-personality exists around the page’s lone author, Sarah, whose pixie cut has been immortalized on stickers and shirts.
 She is exceedingly kind and communicative with her fanbase, who have not always returned the favor in the past; the angry/horny (‘horngry’) men of  indie rock are no strangers to the page, and have often taken advantage of its open DMs to lash out at the content creator.
 Other followers, however, have been more supportive, buying merch in order to support Sarah’s numerous medical operations and recoveries.</p>
-<p>During the summer of 2020, the original Juulsexual page was replatformed and given to <a href="https://www.instagram.com/blackgirlcommune/">Black Girl Commune</a>, a Seattle-based collective of black womxn and femmes.
+<p>During the summer of 2020, the original Juulsexual page was replatformed and given to <a style="color: yellow" href="https://www.instagram.com/blackgirlcommune/">Black Girl Commune</a>, a Seattle-based collective of black womxn and femmes.
 The collective is dedicated to educating its community on anti-capitalism and anti-racism, and providing a space for black womxn and femmes.</p>
 <p>I virtually sat down with Sarah, the actual real-life person behind the insta.
-At the time, Sarah was visiting a close friend Ian, drummer of the Albany band <a href="https://hateclubalbany.bandcamp.com/"> Hate Club</a>.
+At the time, Sarah was visiting a close friend Ian, drummer of the Albany band <a style="color: yellow" href="https://hateclubalbany.bandcamp.com/"> Hate Club</a>.
 Together, we discussed her decision to replatform, her life as an educator during the pandemic, and her experience with her sometimes polemical fanbase, amongst other topics and general banter.</p>

 <hr>